-If you’re interested in all or even some of these points, the following is a must-read that we believe you’ll get a lot of benefit from.
-If you would like additional help on this topic or have any questions, we’re more than happy to help.
+If you’re interested in all or even some of these points, the following is a must-read from which we believe you’ll benefit greatly.
+If you want additional help on this topic or have any questions, we’re more than happy to help.

 WHAT IS THE CORE?

-If you’re thinking less of the science stuff and more practical, we feel you!
+If you’re thinking, give me less science stuff and more practical, we feel you!
 You can skip this section and get straight to the good stuff, but it’s good to know what the core is and what it does to understand what is happening and why.
 Either way, we’ll keep this part short and sweet.

 Minor core muscles include the latissimus dorsi, gluteus maximus, and trapezius.

 The minor ones will be important to remember later when we go into muscle integration.

 Rather than break down each individual part of the core.
 Instead, we’ll break it down into 2 critical functions the core engages in.

 Get good at these 2 things, and you’re covered for the most part.
 As a side note, later in life or during / post-pregnancy, the pelvic floor will also be necessary.
 For this, the main exercise recommended is to hold it as if you need to go to the toilet and you’re holding it in.
 Do that for as long as possible, assisting pelvic floor activation.